Skip to cookie consent Skip to main content

 What is percutaneous ultrasonic tenotomy?

-• Hip: hip bursitis and tendonitis
+• Hip: gluteal tendinopathy (commonly diagnosed at hip bursitis and tendonitis)

-• Foot and ankle: Plantar fasciitis, Achilles’ tendinopathy
+• Foot and ankle: plantar fasciitis, Achilles’ tendinopathy

 What are the risks of percutaneous ultrasonic tenotomy?

-In any procedure that involves piercing the skin, there are risks such as infection, bleeding, bruising, pain, tissue damage in the targeted areas, and nerve injury.
 Risks specific to PUT also include tendon rupture and needle malfunction or breakage.

 What to expect